 Between here and there, Neuralink has the potential to help people suffering from stroke, neurodegeneration, cancer, spinal cord injuries, amputations, and dozens of other healthcare issues.
 These conditions afflict millions of people every year and costs the healthcare industry millions to treat.
 And if the Neuralink project is successful, years of expensive treatment and therapy (and in many cases risky surgeries) could be replaced with a simple microscopic brain implant.

-Almost a year after launch, the company’s website still only consists of a single page highlighting the roles that need to be filled at the company, including machinists, electrical engineers, and software engineers.
+18 months after launch, the company’s website still only consists of a single page highlighting the roles that need to be filled at the company, including machinists, electrical engineers, and software engineers.

 The eclectic team the company is trying to build gives a brief glimpse into this multidisciplinary effort needed to understand the brain and engineer a patch for it.

 BMIs are brain implants, usually a chip of electrodes a few millimeters square, that are surgically implanted directly into the brain.

 The electrodes pick up the electrical activity from brain cells, neurons, and transmit them to a computer.
 While the brain activity is being recorded, the animal (or human) performs a task such as moving a joystick to guide a cursor around on the screen.

 The scientists can then use algorithms to correlate the brain activity to the movement, teaching a computer that when certain neurons fire, the cursor should move left.
 Then you can turn the joystick off and move the cursor purely through the brain activity.
 Then you have a BMI.